CVS Health (NYSE:CVS) Issues FY 2021 Earnings Guidance

-CVS Health (NYSE:CVS) last released its quarterly earnings results on Tuesday, May 4th.
-The pharmacy operator reported $2.04 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.72 by $0.32.
-CVS Health had a net margin of 2.99% and a return on equity of 15.60%.
-The business had revenue of $69.10 billion for the quarter, compared to the consensus estimate of $68.33 billion.
-During the same period last year, the firm earned $1.91 earnings per share.
-The company’s quarterly revenue was up 3.5% on a year-over-year basis.
-Research analysts forecast that CVS Health will post 7.43 earnings per share for the current year.

-Several analysts have recently commented on CVS shares.
-Credit Suisse Group raised their price objective on shares of CVS Health from $91.00 to $100.00 and gave the company an outperform rating in a research report on Wednesday.
-Truist lifted their price objective on shares of CVS Health from $80.00 to $88.00 in a report on Wednesday, April 14th.
-Morgan Stanley boosted their price objective on shares of CVS Health from $86.00 to $92.00 and gave the stock an overweight rating in a research note on Tuesday, April 20th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their price objective on shares of CVS Health from $83.00 to $98.00 in a research note on Wednesday, May 5th.
-Finally, Mizuho boosted their target price on shares of CVS Health from $82.00 to $98.00 and gave the stock a buy rating in a research report on Wednesday.
-They noted that the move was a valuation call.
-Three research analysts have rated the stock with a hold rating, nine have given a buy rating and one has assigned a strong buy rating to the stock.
-The company presently has an average rating of Buy and an average target price of $92.14.
+Several research firms have commented on CVS.
+Truist Securities increased their target price on CVS Health from $80.00 to $88.00 and gave the company a buy rating in a research report on Tuesday, April 20th.
+Truist increased their price target on CVS Health from $80.00 to $88.00 in a research note on Wednesday, April 14th.
+Royal Bank of Canada increased their price target on CVS Health from $80.00 to $91.00 and gave the company an outperform rating in a research note on Wednesday, May 5th.
+Mizuho increased their price target on CVS Health from $82.00 to $98.00 and gave the company a buy rating in a research note on Tuesday.
+Finally, Citigroup increased their price target on CVS Health from $83.00 to $98.00 in a research note on Wednesday, May 5th.
+Three analysts have rated the stock with a hold rating, nine have given a buy rating and one has given a strong buy rating to the company’s stock.
+The company currently has an average rating of Buy and an average target price of $92.14.

-In other CVS Health news, CFO Eva C. Boratto sold 18,882 shares of the stock in a transaction that occurred on Tuesday, March 16th.
-The stock was sold at an average price of $74.68, for a total transaction of $1,410,107.76.
-Also, Director Edward J. Ludwig acquired 3,000 shares of the company’s stock in a transaction that occurred on Wednesday, February 17th.
-The stock was purchased at an average cost of $72.00 per share, with a total value of $216,000.00.
-In the last ninety days, insiders have sold 598,274 shares of company stock valued at $45,106,551.
-0.46% of the stock is currently owned by insiders.

 CVS Health Company Profile